 Investors may also encounter provincial government concerns during an ICA review, such as during the attempted 2010 acquisition of Potash Corp. by BHP Billiton (Saskatchewan) and the 2012 offer by Lowe’s to acquire Rona (Quebec).

-Can investors implement a proposed investment pending approval?
+Can investors implement a proposed investment pending net benefit approval?

-Generally, the direct acquisition of a Canadian business cannot be implemented until the Minister of Innovation, Science, and Economic Development (or Minister of Canadian Heritage for cultural transactions) “is satisfied that the investment is likely to be of net benefit to Canada”.
-In a global transaction, where the Canadian business is being acquired directly, and there is no obstacle to closing outside of Canada, it may be necessary on closing to “carve out” the Canadian portion of the acquired business until the transaction is approved by the Minister.
+Generally, where an acquisition of control is subject to net benefit review the acquisition cannot be implemented until the reviewing Minister “is satisfied that the investment is likely to be of net benefit to Canada”.
+In a global transaction where the Canadian business is being acquired directly and there is no obstacle to closing outside of Canada, it may be necessary on closing to “carve out” the Canadian portion of the acquired business until the transaction is approved by the Minister.

-Indirect transactions involving WTO investors or sellers are not reviewable.
+Indirect transactions involving WTO investors or sellers are not subject to net benefit review.
 Indirect cultural transactions may be implemented without obtaining pre-closing approval.

 When will the investor receive approval of a reviewable investment?

-Investors must file an application for review with the IRD prior to implementation of the investment, and allow sufficient time for review by the IRD and the Minister’s office before closing.
-The Minister has up to 45 calendar days (which he/she may extend by an additional period of 30 calendar days) to determine whether the investment should be approved.
-The review period may be extended past 75 days for an additional period which is determined by agreement between the IRD and the investor.
+Where an investment is subject to pre-closing net benefit review, investors must file an application for review with the IRD (or CSIR in the case of cultural businesses) prior to implementation of the investment, and allow sufficient time for review and Ministerial approval before closing.
+The Minister has up to 45 calendar days (which may be unilaterally extended an additional period of 30 calendar days) to determine whether the investment should be approved.
+The review period may be extended past 75 days for an additional period which is determined by agreement between the IRD (or CSIR) and the investor.
 It is prudent to allow at least 75 days for approval.
-The median review time from April 1, 2018, to March 31, 2019 was 64 days.
-During this period, one lengthy review contributed to an average review time of 72 days.

 - effect of the investment on the level of economic activity in Canada, on employment, on resource processing, on the utilization of parts, components and services produced in Canada and on exports from Canada;